Taka-Security/sslc/README.md

 ## Output

 The script will print text output using Solidity syntax to stdout.
-It is also possible to save the text output to a file or save JSON output to a file.
+It is also possible to save the text output to a file and/or save JSON output to a file.

 #### Text output